Plane crash at Samui airportBangkok Airways Flight PG 266 from

 On November 21, 1990, a Bangkok Airways de Havilland Canada DHC-8-103 crashed on Koh Samui while attempting to land in heavy rain and high winds.
 All 38 people on board perished.

-Samui First Bungalow Beach Resort many ambulances passed us, obviously on their way to the airport as we soon found out.
-This picture shows an ambulance at full speed on it's way to
+On our way over to my friends hotel at Samui First Bungalow Beach Resort many ambulances passed us, obviously on their way to the airport as we soon found out.
+This picture shows an ambulance at full speed on it's way to Bangkok Samui hospital when I was on my way home after I dropped my friend and family off at their hotel.

-I couldn't resist to have a look at the airport myself and there were some picture opportunities .
+I couldn't resist to have a look at the airport myself and there were some picture opportunities.
 This shows the crash site form a distance and you can clearly seethe amount of safety vehicles gathered around the plane.

-plane crashed into the structure of the old control tower that was not in use anymore.
+This picture is nearer to the plane and the nose of the plane crashed into the structure of the old control tower that was not in use anymore.

-The rubberneckers having a field day, next to the crash site, which could be reached through a very narrow and muddy path which runs next to the airport, a newly discovered part of
+The rubberneckers having a field day, next to the crash site, which could be reached through a very narrow and muddy path which runs next to the airport, a newly discovered part of Samui by me!

-This picture shows the damage done to the old control building when the plane, an
+This picture shows the damage done to the old control building when the plane, an ATR 72 crashed into the building.

 Another overview picture, taken on my way home.
 Right now the press conference is in full swing so hopefully very soon there will be some more news available.